-- You must cover all the functions of your procedural units by using unit’s tests with ABAP Unit (integrated into ABAP Workbench, Code Inspector, and ABAP Test Cockpit).
+- You must cover all the functions of your procedural units by using unit tests with ABAP Unit (integrated into ABAP Workbench, Code Inspector, and ABAP Test Cockpit).

-- For better performance of your code, check the memory consumption of your programs and for that you can use ABAP Memory Inspector (transaction S_MEMORY_INSPECTOR) & by using the memory analysis function integrated into the ABAP Debugger.
+- For better performance of your code, check the memory consumption of your programs, and for that, you can use ABAP Memory Inspector (transaction S_MEMORY_INSPECTOR), and by using the memory analysis function integrated into the ABAP Debugger.

 - Check runtime behaviour and performance by using the ABAP runtime analysis tool (transaction SAT).

-- Check the test coverage by using Coverage Analyser (transaction SCOV and integrated into ABAP Unit Browser of ABAP Workbench).
+- Check the test coverage by using a coverage analyser (transaction SCOV and integrated into ABAP Unit Browser of ABAP Workbench).

 What I actually wanted to tell you is that whenever you start coding, use the tools underlined above.
-You might not need them and you might be a perfect coder but nobody in the industry will tell you to use ABAP Programming Guidelines and your code will fail in testing phase.
-So, make it an habit to follow the ABAP Programming Guidelines.
+You might not need them, and you might be a perfect coder, but nobody in the industry will tell you to use ABAP programming guidelines, and your code will fail in the testing phase.
+So, make it a habit to follow the ABAP programming guidelines.

 - Use ABAP objects: Use ABAP objects wherever possible for new and further developments.
 Here are the reasons why:

 - Data encapsulation: Simple Reports, FM doesn’t give a clear differentiation between externally and internally usable data.
-But ABAP object does using PUBLIC, PRIVATE and PROTECTED sections.
+But ABAP object does use PUBLIC, PRIVATE and PROTECTED sections.

-- Explicit instantiation: Multiple Instantiation and Automatic garbage collection (it means auto deletion of unused memory) has its exclusive advantages.
+- Explicit instantiation: Multiple instantiations and automatic garbage collection (it means auto-deletion of unused memory) have exclusive advantages.

 - Interfaces: This means that developers do not need to concern themselves with the implementation details of the class behind the interface.

-- Cleansed Syntax: Classical ABAP reports have evolved overtime and contain several obsolete and overlapping concepts while during construction of ABAP object concepts, these obsolete concepts were kept aside.
+- Cleansed Syntax: Classical ABAP reports have evolved over time and contain several obsolete and overlapping concepts.These obsolete concepts were kept aside during the construction of ABAP object concepts

 - Access to new technology: ABAP objects are often only the way to deal with new technology.
-Web Dynpro ABAP and ICF (Internet Connection Framework) provides only class based interfaces, also UI5 supports classes and FMs only.
+Web Dynpro ABAP and ICF (Internet Connection Framework) provides only class-based interfaces.
+UI5 supports classes and FMs only.

-- Executable program: Executable programs are created in ABAP Editor.
-These are simple programs and supports Selection Screens.
+- Executable program: ABAP Editor creates executable programs.
+These are simple programs and supports selection screens.

-- Class pool: These can be defined using Class Buildertool in ABAP Workbench (SE80) and are used as a repository for global classes and interfaces.
+- Class pool: The Class Buildertool in ABAP Workbench (SE80) can define these.
+They are used as a repository for global classes and interfaces.

-- Interface pool: These are the ABAP programs which contains the definition of exactly one global interfaceand it is loaded using the interface.
+- Interface pool: These are the ABAP programs that contains the definition of exactly one global interface and it is loaded using the interface.

-- Function group (function pool): All function modules we create belong to a Function Group and Function Group is a collection of function modules sharing global data with each other.
+- Function group (function pool): All function modules we create belong to a function group.
+A function group is a collection of function modules sharing global data with each other.

-- Module pool: Module Pool is created with the help of ABAP editor (SE38).
-They are collection of screens and called via Transaction codes.
+- Module pool: The ABAP editor (SE38) helps create a module pool.
+They are a collection of screens and are called via transaction codes.

-- Subroutine pool: These are created with the help of ABAP editor (SE38).
-They are collection of subroutines.
+- Subroutine pool: ABAP editor (SE38) creates these.
+They are a collection of subroutines.

-- Type group (Type Pool): These are created with the help of ABAP Dictionary (SE11).
-They are group of TYPES and CONSTANTS.
+- Type group (Type Pool): ABAP Dictionary (SE11) creates these.
+They are a group of TYPES and CONSTANTS.